Zhen-LinHuo/godot_rl_agents/examples/clean_rl_gru_ppo/readme.md

 This example is a modification of [CleanRL PPO Atari LSTM](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_lstm.py), it's adjusted to work with GDRL and vector obs, along with adding inference, changing the default params, and other modifications.

+You may need to install tyro using `pip install tyro`.
+If you get an error while running the script: `ModuleNotFoundError: No module named 'tyro'`, install it.

 ## Observations:
 - Works with vector observations.